gsecdev/trashget/readme.md

 a simple tool which serves virtual big files on a http server for intrusion detection purposes.

 ### Installation
-install go on your operating system. eg. on debian `sudo apt install golang`.
+install go on your operating system. eg. on debian `sudo apt install golang` or follow instructions on `https://go.dev/doc/install`.

 then just run `go install github.com/gsecdev/trashget@latest`